UniversalDependencies/docs/_it-dep/ccomp.md

 mark(risolvere, a)
 ~~~

-**NB** Note that if the subject of the clausal complement is controlled (that is, must be the same as the higher subject, object or indirect object, with no other possible interpretation) the appropriate relation is [xcomp]().
+**NB** Note that if the subject of the clausal complement is controlled (that is, it is the same as the higher subject, object or indirect object, with no other possible interpretation) the appropriate relation is [xcomp]().